Friday 16 December 2011

 Stinking Bitch

-Rachel Borg's cunt smelt.
-There was no mistaking it, I could smell it wafting around my nostrils, every so often, like passing clouds, that damp, musky, rank odor just passed over me, by me, whenever she came over to my side of the office.
+Stinky Rachel smelt, putrid bitch.
+There was no mistaking it.
+I could smell it wafting around my nostrils, every so often, like passing clouds, that damp, musky, rank odour just passed over me, by me, whenever she came over to my side of the office.

 I wanted to say, take yourself away and wash yourself.
 "Hey Rach, a bit mongy today."

-I wondered if it was her nylon panties across her red lips, excreting gunge?
+I wondered if it was her nylon panties across her, you know, er, doesn't bear thinking about?
 Or was it dirty knickers, not washed, running late this morning.
 Maybe, it was Rob who pinned her down before she got out of bed, leaving no time for more than a wipe down with a cloth.

 Of course, she looked quite happy, oblivious, they say a dog can't smell its own rancidness.
 Getting up with fleas, indeed.